 Contact the CMPA

 You are encouraged to contact the CMPA with any questions concerning medical-legal issues resulting from the legalization of recreational use of cannabis.

 - Cannabis Act, S.C.
 2018, c.
 16

-- Most provinces and territories (except Québec and Alberta) have set 19 years as the minimum age to be consistent with provincial age restrictions for alcohol
+- Most provinces and territories have set 19 years as the minimum age to be consistent with provincial age restrictions for alcohol.
+In Québec, the legal age to access cannabis is 21.
+In Alberta, it is 18.

 - Canadian Medical Protective Association [Internet].
 Physician interactions with police.
 Ottawa (CA):CMPA;2018 Oct [cited 2018 Sept 13].
 Available from: https://www.cmpa-acpm.ca/en/advice-publications/browse-articles/2011/physician-interactions-with-police